 What is Kentucky Straight Bourbon?

 Kentucky Straight Bourbon is a designation for bourbons made specifically in Kentucky.
-In general, the entire process must be carried out in Kentucky from distilling to aging and storing.
-But there are a few smaller distilleries who have requested (and received) special dispensation to store their Kentucky Straight Bourbon in out-of-state warehouses.
+In general, the entire process must be carried out in Kentucky from distilling to aging and storing in the distiller.
+But there are a few smaller distilleries who have requested (and received) special dispensation to store their Kentucky Bourbon in out-of-state warehouses.

 To explain the “straight” designation let’s look back at our manual.